upyun/slardar/README.md

 Description
 ===========

-Slardar is a HTTP load balancer based on [Nginx](http://nginx.org/) and [lua-nginx-module](https://github.com/openresty/lua-nginx-module), with which you can update your upstream list and run lua scripts without reloading Nginx.
+Slardar is a HTTP load balancer based on [Nginx](http://nginx.org/) and [lua-nginx-module](https://github.com/openresty/lua-nginx-module), by which you can update your upstream list and run lua scripts without reloading Nginx.

 This bundle is maintained by UPYUN(又拍云) Inc.